Scarabaeus1031/NEXAH/README.md

 # NEXAH
-*A framework for discovering, mapping and beginning to navigate stability in complex dynamical systems.*
+*A framework for discovering, mapping and navigating stability in complex dynamical systems.*

 ## ⚡ Key Result — IEEE Power Systems